We have developed a series of FAQs to summarise the situation for IP protection in the UK and Europe after Brexit.

 6) “Will businesses need to re-file their trade marks in the UK, once the UK leaves the EU?”

-The UK is a member of the International (Madrid) Trade Marks System, and use of this system by UK businesses and nationals would not be affected by the UK’s exit from the EU.
+The UK will remain a member of the International (Madrid) Trade Marks System, and use of this system by UK businesses and nationals will not be affected by the UK’s exit from the EU.

 UK Design Rights, both registered and unregistered, will not be affected by the UK’s exit from the EU.